 Thukpa is a hearty noodle soup that is made with a variety of noodles, vegetables, and meat or seafood.
 Thukpa is a popular dish in the winter months, and it is a great way to warm up.

-- Local Vegetable market tour and choosing the vegetables
+- Local Vegetable market tour and choose the vegetables as per the menu (optional)

 - Hassle Free Transportation to and from your hotel.

-- Local chefs to guide you to cook Nepali Cusine
+- Local chefs to guide and intruct you to cook Nepali Cusine

 Our chef will guide you through each stage of the process, ensuring you have a hands-on experience.
 You'll prepare one course at a time and then immediately enjoy it, guaranteeing your meal is fresh and piping hot.
 What's great is that you have full control over the ingredients – if you have a penchant for spice, add as much as you like!
 Not a fan of heat?
 No worries, just use fewer or no spicy elements.